 Check the number of likes or engagement that each hashtag receive to help you decide which ones to use.

 If you already have existing hashtags, you can compare the number of likes/engagement that your posts get with them with the number of likes posts with trending hashtags get.

 Does yours come close to the figure?
 If not, you might need to let go of these hashtags and replace them with new ones.

 2. Always discover new hashtags

-Consistency and coherence is important when putting your content on social media.
-When it comes to hashtags, however, freshness matters more when it comes to being in front of new audience.
+Consistency and coherence are important when putting your content on social media.
+For hashtags, however, freshness matters more when it comes to being in front of a new audience.